 - Advanced: Your scorecard should be as detailed as intermediate player’s one.
 Have your scorecard in hand whenever you practice the sport.

-The short guide above give you quick look how it will work in term of deliberate practice.
-Even though the definition of the concept is about constant repetitions, you will not achieve any improvement if you keep doing wrong thing again and again.
+The short guide above gives you quick look how it will work in term of deliberate practice.
+Even though the definition of the concept is about constant repetitions, you will not achieve any improvement if you keep doing the wrong thing again and again.
 As being explained earlier, a good tracking on your process helps you understand your weakness which goes beyond your comfort zone.
-Moreover, it also helps you to discover the root point to be a master in golf playing.
+Moreover, it also helps you to discover the root point to be a master of golf playing.